Table of Contents

 Krishna River System: Talking about the rivers of India, the rivers of South India, also known as peninsular rivers, play an important role in South India.
 One of these peninsular rivers is the Krishna River system.
-Krishna River system is the second largest among the peninsular rivers that flow from west to east.
+The Krishna River is the second largest among the peninsular rivers that flow from west to east.
 The River system is India’s fourth largest river system, coming after the Indus, Ganges, and Godavari rivers.
 In today’s article, we will get detailed information about the Krishna River system, which will prove beneficial for the UPSC Pre and Mains exams.

 Krishna River System